PastaGringo/CP-BackupTool/README.md

 sudo git clone https://github.com/PastaGringo/CP-BackupTool-QB.git
 ```

-In the directory CP-BackupTool, Modify the couch.cfg with your values (only API, urlbase, username and password are needed) :
+In the directory CP-BackupTool-QB, Modify the couch.cfg with your values (only API, urlbase, username and password are needed) :
 ```
 nano couch.cfg
 ```